Greyisheep/rent-predictor/README.md

 The goals of this project are to:

-* Create an open source apartment search and prediction web app for students in Nigeria.
+* Create an open-source apartment search and prediction web app for students in Nigeria.
 * Make it easier for students to find affordable apartments that meet their needs.
 * Help students to save money on rent.